RebelCode/wp-rss-aggregator/readme.txt

 Since the plugin uses Custom Post Types to store the imported feeds, you are also free to display them in any way you want, in a similar fashion as you would with other post types such as Posts or Pages.

+It can be used as a multiple RSS feed import facility, or even for displaying items from a single feed source.

 = Demo =
 The plugin can be seen in use on the [WPMayor.com WordPress News page](http://www.wpmayor.com/wordpress-news/)